Build Your Own Container with Multi Model Server

 is an open source framework for serving machine learning models that can be installed in containers to provide the front end that fulfills the requirements for the new multi-model endpoint container APIs.
 It provides the HTTP front end and model management capabilities required by multi-model endpoints to host multiple models within a single container, load models into and unload models out of the container dynamically, and performs inference on a specified loaded model.
 It also provides a pluggable backend that supports a pluggable custom backend handler where you can implement your own algorithm. -

-SageMaker Inference Toolkit
+SageMaker AI Inference Toolkit

-is a library that bootstraps Multi Model Server with a configuration and settings that make it compatible with SageMaker multi-model endpoints.
+is a library that bootstraps Multi Model Server with a configuration and settings that make it compatible with SageMaker AI multi-model endpoints.
 It also allows you to tweak important performance parameters, such as the number of workers per model, depending on the needs of your scenario.

-Use the SageMaker Inference Toolkit
+Use the SageMaker AI Inference Toolkit

-framework or algorithm, you need to build a container.
+any other framework or algorithm, you need to build a container.
 The easiest way to do this

-is to use
+is to use the SageMaker AI Inference

 Toolkit